This post may contain affiliate links.

-We’ve taken our kids to Sri Lanka many times and it’s been great.
+We’ve taken our kids to Sri Lanka many times and those holidays or vacations have been some of our best.
 So let us help put your mind at rest about trying a holiday in Sri Lanka with kids.
 I promise to keep it real and honest.

-Sri Lanka With Kids, Is It Sensible?
+Sri Lanka With Kids

-Sri Lanka isn’t as easy and child friendly as other holiday or vacation destinations in Asia.
+Sri Lanka isn’t as easy and child friendly as other holiday or vacation destinations in Asia in our experience.

 Thailand, for instance, is much easier with kids, as is Vietnam.

 But that said, Sri Lanka has been a tourist hot spot for decades, I first took a package holiday there almost 30 years ago.

 So what’s easy and what’s hard in Sri Lanka for kids?

-My Kids Have Never Been Sick in Sri Lanka
+Kids Getting Sick in Sri Lanka

-My travel companion was very sick in Sri Lanka years ago, amoebas were involved and he saw a local doctor who organised tests and antibiotics swiftly.
-I’ve never been sick in Sri Lanka, and neither has my husband.
+My travel companion was very sick in Sri Lanka years ago after eating shellfish, amoebas were involved and he saw a local doctor who organised tests and antibiotics swiftly.

 That’s not to say that it won’t happen to you but in all honesty it’s very rare that we get sick these days, 20-30 years ago, yes.

 20 years ago we took anti malarials for holidays in Sri Lanka, now our British GP doesn’t recommend them.

-Are Sri Lankan Beaches Child Friendly?
+Sri Lankan Beaches Child-Friendly?

-Yes and no. Sri Lanka has some big surf and treacherous rips.
+Sri Lanka has some big surf and treacherous rips.
 A lot of Sri Lanka’s beaches could be very hazardous for anyone who can’t swim or read the beach, adults or kids.

 My boys have really enjoyed playing in the waves in Sri Lanka, particularly at beautiful Mirissa, but they were no longer toddlers and were good enough swimmers.

-Some of Sri Lanka’s beaches have lifeguards and life guard towers (Mirissa does) and swimming between the flags is safer than elsewhere.
+Some of Sri Lanka’s beaches have lifeguards and lifeguard towers (Mirissa does) and swimming between the flags is safer than elsewhere.

 I’ve seen adults have to be rescued many times at Hikkaduwa, it’s often the beach boys and surfers who come to the rescue when adults fail to spot a rip and don’t know what to do when they are in one.

 You can feed giant sea turtles here in the shallows but Hikkaduwa is absolutely packed with tourists these days.
-We have a post on Sri Lanka’s beaches here.

 No, we haven’t been to every beach in Sri Lanka, but we’ve been to most along the south-west coast and also to the north and north-east beaches.